 Studies have shown a correlation between those who suffer from Sleep Apnea and people with an elevated risk of developing Type 2 Diabetes.
 Interestingly, people who work odd hours (like night shifts or extremely long, on-call-style shifts) may also be at higher risk for Type 2 Diabetes – indicating that inconsistent sleep patterns may cause health issues.

-How Does Sleep Apnea Affect the Skin?
+How Untreated Sleep Apnea Affects the Skin

 Ever heard of the term, “beauty sleep?”
 It isn’t a myth!
-Lackof sleep can quickly cause the skin to appear older and less radiant.
+Lack of sleep can quickly cause the skin to appear older and less radiant.
 Getting enough sleep makes people look and feel rested and younger.
 Plastic surgeons may not want to advertise this, but simply addressing OSA and getting enough sleep can act as a natural “facelift” for many patients.

 No high-performance athlete would ever stay up late the night before a big race or sporting event – and any good trainer will tell them that sleep is one of the keys to resting and rebuilding muscles in the legs.
 Proper sleep also enhances the body’s ability to stave off inflammation and boosts the brain’s efficiency when telling the legs what to do.

 Untreated Sleep Apnea doesn’t just simply make you feel tired.
-In fact, it interferes with dozens of the body’s most important functions and can attack your health, wellness and longevity from your head to your toes.
+In fact, it interferes with dozens of the body’s most important functions and can attack your health, wellness, and longevity from your head to your toes.
 Treating it is the only sensible option.
 If you suspect you or a loved one is suffering from untreated Sleep Apnea, speak with your doctor for a diagnosis.

 For more information about Sleep Apnea and the CPAP machines that are designed to treat the condition, contact the experts at CPAP.com today.